 Due to the rising costs of health care, insurance benefits have increasingly become more complex.
 It is sometimes difficult to determine exactly how much mental health coverage is available.
 HMOs will typically not reimburse you for my services.
-"Managed Health Care" plans often require authorization before they provide reimbursement for mental health services.
+"Managed Health Care" plans such PPOs often require authorization before they provide reimbursement for mental health services.
 These plans are often limited to short-term treatment approaches designed to work out specific problems that interfere with a person's usual level of functioning.
-These plans never cover neuromodulation.
+It may be necessary to seek approval for more therapy after a certain number of sessions.
+While much can be accomplished in short-term therapy, some patients feel that they need more services after insurance benefits end.
+Some managed-care plans will not allow me to provide services to you once your benefits end.
+If this is the case, I will do my best to find another provider who will help you continue your psychotherapy.

 You should also be aware that your contract with your health insurance company requires that I provide it with information relevant to the services that I provide to you.
 I am required to provide a clinical diagnosis.
 Sometimes I am required to provide additional clinical information such as treatment plans or summaries, or copies of your entire Clinical Record.
 In such situations, I will make every effort to release only the minimum information about you that is necessary for the purpose requested.
 This information will become part of the insurance company files and will probably be stored in a computer.
 Though all insurance companies claim to keep such information confidential, I have no control over what they do with it once it is in their hands.
 In some cases, they may share the information with a national medical information databank.
-I can provide you with a copy of any report I submit, if you request it.
+I will provide you with a copy of any report I submit, if you request it.
 By signing this Agreement, you agree that I can provide requested information to your carrier.